 Shop Indie | Dine Local | Only in Old Pas!

 More than 100 restaurants are located within the 22 historic blocks of Old Pasadena.
-They include upscale, chef-driven hot spots, romantic bistros, cozy cafes, and all variety of snacks, desserts, and refreshing drinks.
-Many have recently created delightful outdoor street and sidewalk dining, or grab takeout and head over to our commUNITY Dining area on Big Bang Theory Way to dine under the umbrellas.
-Dine-in is currently offered at a safely reduced capacity.
+They include upscale, chef-driven hot spots, romantic bistros, cozy cafes, and a variety of snacks, desserts, and refreshing drinks.
+Dine-in or enjoy charming patio, street, and sidewalk dining.
+Take delivery or grab takeout and head over to our commUNITY Dining area on Big Bang Theory Way to eat under the umbrellas.

 Chef Tony Dim Sum is the newest project for Tony He, the chef behind the very popular Sea Harbour in nearby Rosemead, as well as Chef Tony, a beloved institution in Vancouver, British Columbia.